MIT-IR/simeon/README.rst

    Unix machines.
 For Windows users, you may have to dig into the Windows Registries for a corresponding setting.
 This should tell your OS kernel to allow OS processes to open up to 2000 file handles.

+6. Care must be taken when using ``simeon split`` and ``simeon push`` to make sure that the number of positional arguments passed does not lead to the invoked command exceeding the maximum command-line length allowed for arguments in a command.
+To avoid errors along those lines, please consider passing the positional arguments as UNIX glob patterns.
+For instance,
+   ``simeon split --file-type log 'data/TRACKING-LOGS/*/*.log.gz'`` tells ``simeon`` to expand the given glob pattern, instead of relying on the shell to do it.